connorkuljis/Requirement-Engineering/SRS_Assignment.md

 # 3. System Features

-# 3.1 Create Account
+# 3.1 The system must update and vertify the database when new accounts are created
 * Description: Customer and Employee Account creation.
 Medium priority.
 * Stimulus/Response Sequences: User opens the application and selects "Create new account" option.
 * Functional Requirement:
-    - REQ-01: User should be able to create an account
+    - REQ-01: Users should be able to create an account
-    - REQ-02: User information should be validated via database calls
+    - REQ-02: User information should be validated and error checked via database calls

-# 3.2 Log-in
+# 3.2 The system should update and vertify the database when signing in accounts
 * Description: Customer and Employee Account log-in.
 Medium priority.
 * Stimulus/Response Sequences: User logs in as user OR guest
 * Functional Requirement:
     - REQ-03: Users can sign in as guest
     - REQ-04: Users can log into a valid user account

-# 3.3 Queue Functionality
+# 3.3 The system should allow users to join a queue
-* Description:
+* Description: Customers/Employee enter the queue.
+High Priority
-* Stimulus/Response Sequences:
+* Stimulus/Response Sequences: User selects the "Join Queue Option"
 * Functional Requirement:
+    - REQ-05: Users can join a queue which will notify them when it is their turn
+    - REQ-06: The system must generate a QR code for users who join a queue
+    - REQ-07: Users can leave the queue

-# 3.4 Booking System
+# 3.4 The system should provide booking appointments
-* Description:
+* Description: Users can select timeslots for designated appointments.
+Low priority
-* Stimulus/Response Sequences:
+* Stimulus/Response Sequences: User selects the "Book Appointment Option"
 * Functional Requirement:

-# 3.5 Store Location
+    - REQ-08: System should have a timeslot booking function
+    - REQ-09: The system must generate a QR code for users who place a booking
+    - REQ-10: Users can cancel a booking
+    - REQ-11: Users must be notified of thier bookings
+    - REQ-12: Users can note the type, purpose and duration of their appointment
+    - REQ-13: The system must record/log appointments for reporting

+# 3.5 The system should allow users to find and designate a store location
-* Description:
+* Description: Users can set their local store preference
-* Stimulus/Response Sequences:
+* Stimulus/Response Sequences: Users selects the "Find Store Search"
 * Functional Requirement:
+    - REQ-14: Users can search for a nearby store by current location
+    - REQ-15: Users can search for a nearby store by postcode
+    - REQ-16: Users can search for a nearby store by address
+    - REQ-17: The system must record a users selected location

-# 3.6 QR Code Generation
+# 3.6 The system must generate QR Codes
-* Description:
+* Description: QR Code which acts verifies entrance to the sotre
-* Stimulus/Response Sequences:
+* Stimulus/Response Sequences: Acts upon queue or booking
 * Functional Requirement:
+    - REQ-18: The system by able to view the QR Code

+# 3.7 The system must allow employees to scan QR Codes
+* Description: employees scan customer QR codes to update the database
+* Stimulus/Response Sequences: Employee uses camera to scan QR code on app
+* Functional Requirement:
+    - REQ-19: The system must provide QR scanning features only for employees
+    - REQ-20: The system must update the database and verify codes.

 # 4. External Interface Requirements